signalpoint/DrupalGap/docs/09_Pages/Navigating_Pages/01_Internal_Links.md

 `<a onclick="javascript:drupalgap_goto('node/123');">My Node Link</a>`

-### Theme A Button Link
+### Theme A Button Link Manually

-Add an attributes section to the button link and a class.
+- [Button Widget Docs](../../Widgets/Buttons) (*easy to create button links*)

+Buttons can be created manually by adding a class attribute to a regular link:

 ```
 content['my_link'] = {